 After a long day in the OR, while we were packing up to leave, a nurse from the ward ran in and said that one of the patient’s who had had a septoplasty that day for chronic sinusitis was bleeding.
 I immediately started setting up the OR again while our surgeon went over to the ward.
 Continue reading →

 During intubation, any liquid in the mouth that obscures the view of larynx not only hinders visualization, it risks aspiration.
 We’re used to being able to rapidly suction the mouth clear or secretions, blood, or vomit and then have a clear view of the larynx.
-But sometimes, either because of continued profuse bleeding or massive emesis, fluid continues to accumulate while we’re watching.
+But sometimes, either because of continued profuse airway bleeding or massive emesis, fluid continues to accumulate while we’re watching.
 How can you manage this situation and successfully intubate?
 Here I describe two cases, one involving blood and the other massive emesis, that required intubation through a large puddle of fluid.
 I offer tips and tricks to assist you in your future emergency management.
 Continue reading →

 For the last 3 months, I’ve been teaching critical event training classes for our OR and Perioperative RNs, Anesthesia MDs and CRNAs, and OR techs in preparation for opening our new hospital in San Diego.
 Several of the scenarios involved pediatric cases.
 As part of that process, I’ve been reviewing with my providers ways to avoid the potentially deadly problem of pediatric drug dosing errors as well as ways to avoid them.
 Let’s discuss some of the ways to make pediatric medication administration safer.
 Continue reading →

 Alveolar gas exchange depends not only on ventilation of the alveoli but also on circulation of blood through the alveolar capillaries.
+In other words it depends both on ventilation and perfusion.
 This makes sense.
 You need both oxygen in the alveoli, and adequate blood flow past alveoli to pick up oxygen, other wise oxygen cannot be delivered.
-When the proper balance is lost between ventilated alveoli and good blood flow through the lungs, ventilation/perfusion mismatch is said to exist.
+When the proper balance is lost between ventilated alveoli and good blood flow through the lungs, ventilation perfusion mismatch is said to exist.

 The ventilation/perfusion ratio is often abbreviated V/Q. V/Q mismatch is common and often effects our patient’s ventilation and oxygenation.
 There are 2 types of mismatch: dead space and shunt.

 This article will describe how dead space is different from shunt.
 It will help you understand how you can use these concepts to care for your patient.
 Continue reading →

 There is nothing quite as scary as being in the middle of administering an anesthetic and having your anesthesia machine fail.
 In my 36 years of anesthesia practice I’ve had this happen to me a few times.
 Knowing how to quickly troubleshoot your machine, and knowing how to protect your patient are important, potentially life-saving skills.
 It helps to have thought through the steps to rescue the situation before it happens to you.